About Finance and Taxes

 City staff are committed to a strong customer service focus in responding to various issues and to using prudent business practices in the delivery of services to both internal and external customers.

-In order to make services more accessible, the City provides internet and phone services to the public, as well as bill presentment via epost box.
+In order to make services more accessible, the City provides internet and phone services to the public.
 See How to Pay for more information.